script-fu/script-fu.github.io/README.md

-# script-fu.github.io
+Practical examples of using Script-Fu in Gimp.
-Practical examples of using Script-Fu in Gimp
+The procedure browser in Gimp is great, but lacks examples of procedure use.
+Hopefully this blog and repository will help.

 These scripts are free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by